achikin/verma.github.io/_posts/2014-08-21-writing-hooks-for-slack-in-clojure.md

                          :icon_emoji ":feelsgood:"}) ;; more exciting
 {% endhighlight %}

 Seems to be working alright.
-Lets add the `username` and `icon_emoji` fields as defaults unless explicitly overridden by the caller.
+Let's add the `username` and `icon_emoji` fields as defaults unless explicitly overridden by the caller.

 {% highlight clojure %}
 (defn post-to-slack [url msg]